 Cactus and Succulents

-Cactus and succulents have evolved specifically to thrive in lower humidity climates.
+Cactus and succulent plants have evolved specifically to thrive in lower humidity climates, making them excellent choices for indoor plants in Las Vegas.
 They require little maintenance and are also one of the few plants that can handle full sun exposure every day.
 Aloe vera and the flowering kelanchoe (Kalanchoe blossfeldiana) make very attractive indoor plants.
 According to NASA research scientist B.C.
 Wolverton, in his book "How to Grow Fresh Air," aloe vera (Aloe barbadensis) has the added benefits of having medicinal qualities and being one of the few plants that increases oxygen in the air at night while absorbing carbon dioxide.

 The areca palm (Chrysalidocarpus lutescens) is a great choice for the Las Vegas area due to its ease of growth and benefits to the indoor environment.
 It helps to increase indoor humidity by releasing nearly a quart of water into the air each day.
 Considering the low humidity of Las Vegas, this palm can help create a more comfortable indoor environment.
 The areca palm is also an exceptional air purifier and helps to remove common indoor air toxins.
 Areca palm is fast growing and attractive.
 It prefers a semi-sun placement.

-Pothos are one of the easiest and versatile houseplants you can find.
+Pothos are one of the easiest and versatile indoor hanging plants you can find.
 They grow quickly and resist insect infestations.
 Pothos tolerates low light levels and low humidity.
 They are commonly used in hanging pots but can also be trained to climb or be planted as undergrowth for an indoor tree.
 This plant is also easily propagated.

 Ferns can make some of the most beautiful indoor plants.
 Unfortunately, they can be difficult to grow, especially in low humidity.
 The Kimberley queen (Nephroleis obliterata), however, adapts to drier climates more easily than other ferns.
 Due to its high transpiration rate, it helps to increase indoor humidity.
 This plant will take a bit more care because the soil should remain moist and the leaves will need misting.
 The Kimberley queen prefers filtered sunlight.